 Visions started coming to me, in rainbow coloured slides, like Powerpoint.

-According to the newspapers, Chinese people knew no limits in making fake things.
-They even faked stripy Japanese crab rolls which are officially fake to start with, thereby creating a logical conundrum: Do two fakes make one real?
+According to newspapers, Chinese people knew no limits in making fake things.
+They even faked stripy Japanese crab rolls which were officially fake to start with, thereby creating a logical conundrum: Do two fakes make one real?
 Anyway, with a bit of ingenuity, anything can be faked.
 But my long forgotten lectures in chemistry and material science failed to enlighten how fake eggshell could be constructed around a blob of fake egg yolk, and the final product sufficiently egg-looking to fool a consumer with IQ ten or higher, which wasn’t so uncommon back then.
 For the benefit of amah-raised folks, eggs don’t come sunny-side-up naturally.
 They actually come raw, inside thin shells which are oddly asymmetrical along the transverse axis, not perfectly spherical like a pingpong ball.

 Ha!
 3D printing!
 That’s it!
 A solution came to me.